Top

 • SGLI is a federal military life insurance program

-• Many denials stem from paperwork errors
+• Many denials stem from administrative or paperwork errors

-• Beneficiary designations are critical
+• Beneficiary designations are critical to payment

-• Prompt action improves outcomes
+• Prompt and informed action significantly improves outcomes

 For legal representation regarding denied SGLI claims, see our main page on Denied SGLI Claims or contact our office for a free consultation.